xrapid-group/xrfiber/index.md

 -   the volume cannot be changed after it has been set, obviously
 -   once the fibers/cc segmented control is tapped one **must** enter a volume.

+** Important **: the volume entered should always be greater than zero — this leads to the fiber volume fraction being NaN (which stands for Not a Number) and is not acceptable in a report — as this creates an indeterminate response.
+This is valid for blanks as well.
+If no volume was used to sample the blank, simply use any value greater than zero.
+As a general rule blanks should be sampled in a fiber free environment for a volume in the same range as the samples measured.

 When the volume has been entered, the fiber density will be displayed.